-All children with SEND have an Individual Learning Plan (ILP) incorporating key targets to promote progress and key strategies or resources.
-Where advice from external agencies has been received, this is incorporated into the child's ILP.

-Access arrangements for the Year 6 national curriculum tests for individual children are applied for in the spring term, using the Department for Education's online application procedure.
+All children with SEND have an Individual Learning Plan (ILP) or Individual Support Plan (ISP), depending on their needs, incorporating key targets to promote progress and key strategies or resources.
+Where advice from external agencies has been received, this is incorporated into the child's ILP or ISP.
+Access arrangements for the Year 6 National Curriculum tests for individual children are applied for in the spring term, using the Department for Education's online application procedure.

-f) How the school enables pupils with SEND to engage in the activities of the school (including physical activities) together with children who do not have SEND
+f) How the school enables children with SEND to engage in the activities of the school (including physical activities) together with children who do not have SEND